Doing What’s Best for Kids

 Students in kindergarten to grade 6 are assessed using indicators of achievement.
 Assessments are associated with the learner outcomes as outlined in the Alberta Program of Studies and students receive an indicator based on their knowledge, skills, and understanding.

-Core subjects are assessed using percentages.
+All subjects are assessed using percentages.
 Teachers communicate how these percentages are determined and how assessments are weighted via PowerSchool, course outlines and rubrics.
-Health and Option courses are assessed using indicators of achievement.

 Access PowerSchool at fmpsd.powerschool.com/public